ucrparlay/PASGAL/README.md

 + `.adj` The adjacency graph format from [Problem Based Benchmark suite](http://www.cs.cmu.edu/~pbbs/benchmarks/graphIO.html).

 ## References
 <a id="1">[1]</a>
-Dong, Xiaojun, et al. "Provably Fast and Space-Efficient Parallel Biconnectivity."
-Proceedings of the 28th ACM SIGPLAN Annual Symposium on Principles and Practice of Parallel Programming.
+Xiaojun Dong, Yan Gu, Yihan Sun, and Yunming Zhang.
+2021.
+Efficient Stepping Algorithms and Implementations for Parallel Shortest Paths.
+In ACM Symposium on Parallelism in Algorithms and Architectures (SPAA).
+184–197.

+<a id="2">[2]</a>
+Xiaojun Dong, Letong Wang, Yan Gu, and Yihan Sun.
 2023.
+Provably Fast and Space-Efficient Parallel Biconnectivity.
+In ACM Symposium on Principles and Practice of Parallel Programming (PPOPP).
+52–65.

-<a id="2">[2]</a>
+<a id="3">[3]</a>
-Wang, Letong, et al. "Parallel Strong Connectivity Based on Faster Reachability."
-Proceedings of the ACM on Management of Data 1.2 (2023): 1-29.
+Letong Wang, Xiaojun Dong, Yan Gu, and Yihan Sun.
+2023.
+Parallel Strong Connectivity Based on Faster Reachability.
+In ACM SIGMOD International Conference on Management of Data (SIGMOD).